Wilby CEVC Primary School Governing Body

 Reverend David Burrell: I am incumbent Vicar for a number of churches in the area including St Mary's Church in Wilby.
 I am an associate governor on the Ethos Committee at Wilby primary school.

 Mr. I. Chapman: My name is Ian Chapman.
-I have been a governor at Wilby for 8 years.
+I have been a Governor at Wilby since 2008.
 I am married to Ali, and have 4 children, all who have been to Wilby School.
 I am Vice Chair to the Governing Body, Chair of Finance / Personnel Committee at the school, and also now serve on the Premises and Health & Safety Committee.
 Wilby school through & through, why go elsewhere?

 Mrs. A. Davidson: I have two children at Wilby School and I was appointed as a Parent Governor in January 2016.
 I moved from London in 2015, having worked in Human Resources for financial institutions in the City for ten years.
 I am enthusiastic about making a difference to our school and helping to ensure that every child achieves their potential.
 Outside of school commitments I am kept busy with our three children and I am actively involved in a local church.
 I also enjoy reading and baking when I find the time!

-Mrs. K. Palmer: I have two children at Wilby C. of E. Primary School and strongly believe that a good education is the most precious gift anyone can be given.
-I joined the Governing Body in 2012 to support that ideal.
+Mrs. K. Palmer: I have one child at Wilby CEVC Primary School, my eldest having left Wilby in July 2017.
+I strongly believe that a good education is the most precious gift anyone can be given, and I joined the Governing Body in 2012 to support that ideal.
 Prior to having my children I initially graduated as a physiotherapist, working within the NHS for 10 years, specialising in acute and chronic respiratory medicine and working on intensive care.
-After this I has a slight change of direction, undertook further training and became a university lecturer in physiotherapy with, alongside general lecturing tasks, responsibility for all the undergraduate and postgraduate clinical education of our students.
+After this I had a slight change of direction, undertook further training and became a university lecturer in physiotherapy with, alongside general lecturing tasks, responsibility for all the undergraduate and postgraduate clinical education of our students.
 This has given me significant experience both in education and management which I draw on in my current role as governor.

-When not either at school or involved in after school runs I enjoy spending time with my family (which includes three dogs and two horses), gardening, fitness, needlecraft and dressmaking.
+In addition to my role as a governor with Wilby School, I also work for Suffolk County Council as a Governor Advisor to support other schools and governing bodies within the County.
+When not either at school or involved in after school runs I enjoy spending time with my family -which includes three dogs, two cats and two horses, gardening, fitness, needlecraft and dressmaking.

 Mrs. R. Wiseman: As Headteacher and chair of the Ethos Committee: being a member of the governing body provides me with an excellent opportunity to ensure that our governors are kept up to date with current and planned actions to ensure that they are able to provide the school with the correct level of challenge and support.